Deltares/hydromt_delwaq/docs/dev/dev_install.rst

     $ git clone git@github.com:Deltares/hydromt_delwaq.git

 Then, navigate into the code folder (where the envs folder and pyproject.toml are located):
-Make and activate a new hydromt-delwaq conda environment based on the envs/hydromt-delwaq.yml file contained in the repository:
+Make and activate a new Hydromt-delwaq conda environment based on the envs/hydromt-delwaq.yml file contained in the repository:

 .. code-block:: console